xunman0/BarrierLog/README.md

 # Barrier Log Data
 barrierReferralData.py:
-- Contains the BarrierReferralData class which makes a call to the Jotform API, downloads the data, parses it, and stores the data in a pandas dataframe.
+- Contains the BarrierReferralData class which makes a call to the Jotform API, downloads the unstructured JSON data, parses it, and stores the data in a structured Pandas dataframe.
 It includes helper functions to parse the data and class methods that aid in analysis, updating data, and retreiving meta data on the API/JSON response.

 # Streamlit App
 app.py: